ramos-04/gitops-scaling/README.md

 - Initiate load testing by sending multiple requests to the cors-proxy-server application.

 - As the load increases, CPU consumption of the cors-proxy-server and mock-target-server applications will spike, and additional replica pods for them will automatically be created by ***Horizontal Pod Autoscaler(HPA)***.
 Moving ahead, should the capacity of the Kubernetes node(EC2 machine) that holds these pods become full, Karpenter will automatically launch additional Kubernetes nodes(EC2 machines) to host and accommodate further replica pods.
 Similarly, as the load drops, Karpenter will automatically decommission the unnecessary nodes, and HPA will decommission the unnecessary replica pods.
-Thus, in this way, we have achieved seamless scaling at the ***kubernetes pod*** and ***kubernetes node*** levels.
+Thus, in this way, we have achieved seamless automatic scale-up and scale-down operations at the ***kubernetes pod*** and ***kubernetes node*** levels.

 - A steady setup with minimum pods and minimum Kubernetes nodes running